sagiegurari/cargo-make/docs/_includes/content.md

         - "~/.cargo"
 ```

-*NOTE:* If you want to update cargo-make, then you need to clear the cache manually
+*NOTE: While using cache, in order to update cargo-make, you will need to manually clear the CircleCI cache*

 When working with workspaces, in order to run the ci-flow for each member and package all coverage data, use the following command: